 Sell as a Professional

-- Legal business name, address and contact information
+- Your legal business name, address, and contact information

-- Email address that’s dedicated as the company account (should be set up before starting the process)
+- The email address for your Amazon business (should be set up before starting the process)

-- Internationally chargeable credit card with a valid billing address
+- An internationally chargeable credit card with a valid billing address

 - A phone number where you can be reached during the registration process

 - Tax information such as your Social Security number or your company’s Federal Tax ID number

 Once you enter this basic business information, you’re registered and ready to sell on Amazon.